Aslan2500/Banking-System/README.md

 5) Show balance - program shows how much money and Bitcoin you have on your account
 6) Exit - finishes program

-You can see Flowchart in order to see process is made.
+You can see Flowchart in order to understanf how it all works.
 [Flowachar](Flowchart.jpg)